Codebrahma/cbweb/posts/lossless-icons/2016-07-13-What’s-new-inside-jQuery-3-0.md

 description: >-
   Write Less.
 Do More.
 author: Balram Khichar
+link: /whats-new-jquery-3-0
+category:
+- jQuery
 tags:
   - jQuery 3.0
 ---

-It's been 10 years since [jQuery][1] started ruling the web and it has stuck around for good reasons.
+It's been 10 years since [jQuery](http://jquery.com/) started ruling the web and it has stuck around for good reasons.
 After a long time jQuery got a major update last month with the release of jQuery 3.0 and jQuery Compat 3.0.
 This release promises a slimmer and faster jQuery, with backwards compatibility in mind.
-You can download the latest jQuery 3.0 from the [download page][2].
-It's also worth having a look at the [upgrade guide][3] and the [source code][4].
+You can download the latest jQuery 3.0 from the [download page](http://jquery.com/download/).
+It's also worth having a look at the [upgrade guide](http://jquery.com/upgrade-guide/3.0/) and the [source code](https://code.jquery.com/jquery-3.0.0.js).

 In this article, I'm going to highlight the new important changes introduced inside jQuery 3.0 and how you can use it.